Pterosaur: Natural predators

 Pterosaurs are known to have been eaten by theropods.
-In the 1 July 2004 edition of Nature, paleontologist Eric Buffetaut discusses an Early Cretaceous fossil of three cervical vertebrae of a pterosaur with the broken tooth of a spinosaur, most likely Irritator, embedded in it.
+In the 1 July 2004 edition of Nature, paleontologist Éric Buffetaut discusses an Early Cretaceous fossil of three cervical vertebrae of a pterosaur with the broken tooth of a spinosaur, most likely Irritator, embedded in it.
 The vertebrae are known not to have been eaten and exposed to digestion, as the joints are still articulated.
+Fossils of Pteranodon have been found with tooth marks from sharks such as Squalicorax, and a fossil with tooth marks from the Toolebuc formation has been interpreted as being attacked or scavenged by an ichthyosaur (most likely Platypterygius).